omega8cc/boa/ROADMAP.md

 - **Optional AppArmor Support**: Enhanced security and accounts privilege separation
 - **Tar Pipelines on Clone**: Use Tar Pipelines to create separate symlinked copies during site clone tasks
 - **Ægir Admin Interface**: Transition the Ægir admin interface to Backdrop CMS
-- **Documentation Consolidation**: Convert legacy and built-in docs into a unified Grav CMS site.

 ## RELEASED IN BOA PRO only